A tableau formula for eta polynomials: Reduction formulas and tableaux

 \subsection{Tableau formulas}

-In this subsection we will obtain a tableau description of the eta polynomials $\Eta_\la(x\,;y)$, where the tableaux in question are fillings of the Young diagram of $\la$.
-We first prove a reduction formula for the $x$ variables in $\Eta_\la$.
+In this subsection we will obtain a description of the eta polynomial $\Eta_\la(x\,;y)$ as a sum over tableaux which are fillings of the Young diagram of $\la$.
+We first prove a reduction formula for the $x$ variables which appear in $\Eta_\la$.